Associate Professor of History

 Office: 118 Franco Building

 Dr. Michelle Mart is an Associate Professor of History.
-Mart's research has specialized in recent American foreign policy and culture, especially the relations between the United States and Israel in the post-World War II period, and cultural images of Jews and the Jewish state.
-Currently, Dr. Mart is working on a book-length study of pesticides in postwar America from cultural, political, and foreign policy perspectives.
-Mart teaches the introductory survey of American history, as well as introductory courses in the Middle East and American Studies.
-Her upper level classes include seminars on American Foreign Policy and the Cold War.
+Mart's research has specialized in recent American culture, the environment, and foreign policy.
+Dr. Mart has just finished a cultural history of pesticide use in the United States from World War II to the present: Pesticides, A Love Story.
+Her first book, Eye on Israel, examined relations between the United States and Israel in the post-World War II period, and cultural images of Jews and the Jewish state.
+Currently, Dr. Mart is working on a book-length study of the intersection of food, politics, and culture.
+Mart teaches the introductory survey of American history, as well as introductory courses on the Vietnam War, food, the 1960s, and the Middle East.
+Her upper level classes include seminars on American Foreign Policy, environmental history, and the Cold War.

 Most Recent Publications: